mathewtello/Moretales_IPM/README.md

 ### Model Option 3:
 ##### Maximum number of leaves

 The same process of data initial arrangement was executed.
-For the dependent variable, from the number of leaves in each month, the maximum number was obtained.
+The maximum number was obtained from the number of leaves in each month for the dependent variable.

 ````{r,message=FALSE,warning=FALSE}
 library(dplyr)